tsumers/how-to-talk/README.md

 The easiest way to explore the code is to look at the provided Jupyter Notebooks (`.pdf` versions are included for convenience).

-These consist of:
-`Speakers-and-Listeners`: the main notebook used to run the speaker / listener models; contains most of the analyses.
-`Experiment-Analysis`: loads the results from the behavioral experiment and visualizes participant utterance choices.
-`Social-and-Reinforcment-Learning`: used for the Thompson Sampling integration.
+`Speakers-and-Listeners` is used to run the speaker / listener models and contains most of the analyses. `Experiment-Analysis` loads the results from the behavioral experiment and visualizes participant utterance choices.
+Finally, `Social-and-Reinforcment-Learning` is used for the Thompson Sampling integration.

 #### Running the code
 Install the environment via Conda: